hoodiehq/hood.ie/README.md

 The default task (just type 'grunt') will fire up a local server at localhost:1337 with livereload and dev Sass compiling (including sourcemap and nested output).
 There's also a production task ('grunt build') which at this point just spits out a compressed CSS file, without sourcemap in a dedicated folder(css/build).

-## Editorconfig
+## Editorconfig & coding standards

-Please use the .editorsconfig file with your editor of choice to ensure consistent coding styles.
+Use the .editorsconfig file with your editor of choice to ensure a consistent coding style.
 Plugins are available at [http://editorconfig.org/#download](http://editorconfig.org/#download title="editorconfig download").

+### Sass

+* Use 1 space between your selector and the opnening curly brace.
+* Use breakpoints with `@include breakpoint()` from the `_breakpoints.scss` inside your declaration.
+* Do not add arbitrary new breakpoints.
+* Always set breakpoints in `em`.

 ## Rem-calc